ethereum/py_ecc/README.md

 ## BLS Signatures

-`py_ecc` implements the [IETF BLS draft standard v2](https://tools.ietf.org/html/draft-irtf-cfrg-bls-signature-02) with [hash-to-curve v7](https://tools.ietf.org/html/draft-irtf-cfrg-hash-to-curve-07) as per the inter-blockchain standardization agreement.
-The BLS standards specify [different ciphersuites](https://tools.ietf.org/html/draft-irtf-cfrg-bls-signature-02#section-4) which each have different functionality to accommodate various use cases.
+`py_ecc` implements the [IETF BLS draft standard v3](https://tools.ietf.org/html/draft-irtf-cfrg-bls-signature-03) as per the inter-blockchain standardization agreement.
+The BLS standards specify [different ciphersuites](https://tools.ietf.org/html/draft-irtf-cfrg-bls-signature-03#section-4) which each have different functionality to accommodate various use cases.
 The following ciphersuites are available from this library:

 - `G2Basic` also known as `BLS_SIG_BLS12381G2_XMD:SHA-256_SSWU_RO_NUL_`
 - `G2MessageAugmentation` also known as `BLS_SIG_BLS12381G2_XMD:SHA-256_SSWU_RO_AUG_`